OP 67.01: Campus Mail Services

 c.
 Undeliverable Incoming Mail

-Departments are responsible for providing a correct forwarding address on mail delivered to former faculty and staff.
+Departments are responsible for providing the correct forwarding address on mail delivered to former faculty and staff.
 First-class and periodical mail is forwardable; bulk mail is forwardable if it bears a USPS-approved move update endorsement.
 All other mail is considered undeliverable by the USPS and may be disposed of as waste.

 Forwardable mail will be returned to the MailTech carrier as soon as possible after initial delivery for proper disposition.
 The mail will be delivered to a new department, if indicated, or returned to USPS.

 d.
-Outgoing U.S. Mail
+Outgoing USPS Mail

 (1) General